gscontras/probLang/chapters/02-pragmatics.md

 > **Exercises:**

 > 1. Explore what happens if you make the speaker *less* optimal.
+> 2. Subtract one of the utterances.
+What changed?
-> 2. Add a new utterance.
+> 3. Add a new utterance.
+What changed?
-> 3. Check what would happen if 'some' literally meant some-but-not-all.
+> 4. Check what would happen if 'some' literally meant some-but-not-all.
-> 4. Change the relative probabilities of the various states.
+> 5. Change the relative probabilities of the various states.

 #### Application 2: Scalar implicature and speaker knowledge